jonandernovella/prompt-engineering/exercises/image_generation.md

 The image should be more flashy and eye-catching than in the previous exercise, while still conveying something interesting about the work that your group does.
 The audience are under graduate students who are considering their futures, what would be interesting images to attract them?

+**When you are done, please upload the image you have generated with the name "research_group_name.jpg" to [Exercise 2 - Research group presentation](https://drive.google.com/drive/folders/174xaOrdc1zmJ_3K5npNHaX3JasTjFaQi?usp=sharing)**

 ## Exercise 3 - AI blog post